 Change in Status Event Major Medical Dental and Vision Health Care Spending Account (HCSA) Dependent Care Spending Account (DCSA) Employee Group Life, AD&D and Disability Coverage

+(IICSA) (DCSA)

 VI.
-Change in Coverag e Under Other Emplo yer's Cafeteria Pla an or Qualified Ben efits Plan
+Change in Coverag e Under Other Emplo over's Cafeteria Pla n or Oualified Ben efits Plan

-inges to be permitted under - -
+0 0 anges to be permitted under • th the change in coverage

-'s cafeteria plan or qualified
+er's cafeteria plan or qualific

-s and an election must actual ent from that under the other caleteria plan must permit elections for a
+under the applicable regu ulations and an election mu st actually be made unde er such plan; or (2) the E mployee's cafeteria plan m ust permit elections for a

+period of coverage differen ent from that under the other Employer plan ("election n lock" rule).

-A. Other Employer's
+A. Other Employer 's Plan Increases Cov erage

-i v Employee may Same as previous No change Employee may Same as previous
+Employee may Same as previous No change Employee may Same as previous

 decrease or revoke column. permitted. decrease or revoke column.

 election for election for

 Employee, Spouse, or Employee, Spouse, or

 Dependents if Dependents if

-Employee, Spouse, or Dependents have Employee, Spouse, or Dependents have
+Employee, Spouse, or Employee, Spouse, or

-elected or received elected or received
+Dependents have elected or received Dependents have elected or received

 corresponding corresponding

 increased coverage increased coverage

 under other under other

 employer's plan. employer's plan

-B. Other Employer's Plan Decreases or Co eases Coverage
+B. Other Employer 's Plan Decreases or (Ceases Coverage

 Employee may enroll Same as previous No change Employee may Same as previous

 or increase election column. permitted. increase election for column.

 for Employee, Spouse, Employee, Spouse, or

 or Dependents if Dependents if

 Employee, Spouse, or Employee, Spouse, or

 Dependents have Dependents have

-elected or received elected or received
+elected or received corresponding elected or received corresponding

-corresponding decreased coverage corresponding decreased coverage
+decreased coverage decreased coverage

 under other under other

 employer's plan.
 Employer's plan.

-C. Open Enrollment Under Plan of Other Employer
+C. Open Enrollmen C. Open Enrollment Under Plan of Other Employer

 Corresponding Corresponding No change Corresponding Corresponding

 changes can be made changes can be permitted. changes can be made changes can be made

 under Employer's made under under Employer's under Employer's

 plan.
 Employer's plan. plan. plan.

-1 1 1

-Change in Status Event Major Medical Dental and Vision Health Care Spending Account Dependent Care Spending Account Employee Group Life, AD&D and Dischility Covernes

-(HCSA) (DCSA) Disability Coverage

-VII.
-FMLA Leave s coverage by (1) pre-paying their contribution obliga tions on a pra tax basis (s o long as the leave does not straddle two plan

-butions on a month-by-mont

-contributions upon return FJ 8 -F

-nencement of FMLA Ιοονο

-A. Employee's Com

-Employee can make same elections as Same as previous Same as previous Employee may revoke election and make Same as previous

-employee on non- column. column. another election as column.

-FMLA leave.
-In provided under

-addition, an employer FMLA.

-must allow an

-Employee on unpaid

-FMLA leave either to revoke coverage or to

-continue coverage but

-allow Employee to

-discontinue payment

-of his or her share of

-the contribution

-during the leave (the Employer may

-recover the

-Employee's share of

-contributions when

-the Employee returns

-to work).
-FMLA also allows an Employer to

-require that

-Employees on paid

-FMLA leave continue

-coverage if

-Employees on non- FMLA paid leave are

-required to continue

-coverage.

-B. Employee's Retur n from FMLA Leave

-Employee may make Same as previous Same as previous Employee may make Same as previous

-a new election if column. column.
-Note that, a new election if column.

-coverage terminated upon return, an coverage terminated

-while on FMLA leave.
-Employee whose while on FMLA leave.

-In addition, an Employer may require coverage has lapsed has the right In addition, an Employer may require

-an Employee to be to resume coverage an Employee to be

-reinstated in his or her at prior coverage reinstated in his or her
+Change in Status Event Major Medical Dental and Vision Health Care Spending Account (HCSA) Dependent Care Spending Account (DCSA) Employee Group Life, AD&D and Disability Coverage VII.
+FMLA Leave is coverage by (1) pre-payin ributions on a month-by-moning from the leave.)
+A. Employee's Com nmencement of FMLA Leave Employee can make same elections as employee on non-FMLA leave.
+In addition, an employer must allow an Employee on unpaid FMLA leave either to revoke coverage or to continue coverage but allow Employee to discontinue payment of his or her share of the contribution during the leave (the Employer may recover the Employee's share of contributions when the Employee returns to work).
+FMLA also allows an Employer to require that Employees on paid FMLA leave continue coverage if Employees on non-FMLA paid leave are required to continue coverage.
+Same as previous column.
+Same as previous column.
+Employee may revoke election and make another election as provided under FMLA.
+Same as previous column.
+B. Employee's Retu ırn from FMLA Leav e Employee may make a new election if coverage terminated while on FMLA leave.
+In addition, an Employer may require an Employee to be reinstated in his or her Same as previous column.
+Same as previous column.
+Note that, upon return, an Employee whose coverage has lapsed has the right to resume coverage at prior coverage Employee may make a new election if coverage terminated while on FMLA leave.
+In addition, an Employer may require an Employee to be reinstated in his or her Same as previous column.